climatepolicyradar/navigator-admin-backend/GETTING_STARTED.md

 cp .env.example .env
 ```

+**NOTE**: When running the app in docker, different values are required for some
+environment variables (as per comments in .env.example).
+So, if running the app
+or tests without docker, create a separate .env file (e.g. .env.local) with the
+correct values for local development.

 This can then be activated in any shell with `pyenv activate admin-backend`.

 Also ensure that you have the git commit hooks installed to maintain code